carlfremault/NextPortfolioV2/README.md

 Until now I've only been using Context in some small exercises.
 It seemed like a good occasion to try and implement it in a 'real world' application (even if it's only a static website), especially given the previous goal of wanting to play around with the styling a bit more.
 Therefore I made both a dark and a light theme, which were then inserted with a (very basic) implementation of the useContext hook.

+As a result the entire app is wrapped within two providers:
+- The first (inner) layer consists of the Material-UI ThemeProvider, which gets one of both themes inserted depending on the context.
+- The second (outer) layer is the Context Provider

 ### Using npm packages

 Another thing I haven't done much before is using third party npm packages.
 For this project I used a few: